amurthy1/dagan_torch/README.md

 ## 1. Intro <a name="intro"></a>

-This is a PyTorch implementation of Data Augmentation GAN (DAGAN), which was first proposed in [this paper](https://arxiv.org/abs/1711.04340) with a [corresponding tensorflow implementation](https://github.com/AntreasAntoniou/DAGAN).
+This is a PyTorch implementation of Data Augmentation GAN (DAGAN), which was first proposed in [this paper](https://arxiv.org/abs/1711.04340) with a [corresponding TensorFlow implementation](https://github.com/AntreasAntoniou/DAGAN).

-This repo uses the same generator and discriminator architecture of the original tf implementation, while also including a classifier script for the omniglot dataset to test out the quality of a trained DAGAN.
+This repo uses the same generator and discriminator architecture of the original TF implementation, while also including a classifier script for the omniglot dataset to test out the quality of a trained DAGAN.

 ## 2. Background <a name="background"></a>